darul75/personal-blog/posts/2015/2015-08-04_javascript-how-to-clone-objects.md

 - value is your value to be cloned first, but this method can/will be called recursively on each of your nested object/array attributes.
 - deep option will invoke a more robust copy traversing all your attributes and so one for each nested object/array/function.

-By default, with no depth parameter ('shallow' copy), only your primitive values on first level will be well cloned, all your other objects or array nested inside it with just become references to original.
+By default, with no depth parameter ('shallow' copy), only your primitive values on first level will be well cloned, all other objects/array nested inside it will become references to original.

 ### Lodash clone with no deep